Horizon Ventures

 Series C in 2009

-SpectraLinear, Inc. is a fabless mixed signal integrated circuits company that specializes in the design, development, and marketing of timing circuits.
-Founded in 2006 and based in Santa Clara, California, the company offers a range of products including programmable clock generators, zero delay buffers, and electromagnetic interference reduction clocks.
-These products are utilized in various electronic applications across consumer, computer, and communication markets, supporting devices such as digital televisions, cameras, set-top boxes, printers, and computers.
-Additionally, SpectraLinear serves automotive, gaming, and industrial sectors, with operational locations in Istanbul, Bangalore, Taiwan, and Japan.
+SpectraLinear, Inc. is a fabless mixed signal integrated circuits company that specializes in the design, development, manufacturing, and marketing of timing circuits.
+Founded in 2006 and based in Santa Clara, California, the company offers a range of products including programmable clock generators, electromagnetic interference reduction clocks, zero delay buffers, and various types of computing and memory clocks.
+Its timing circuits are integral to a variety of electronic applications, serving markets such as consumer electronics, computing, and communication.
+SpectraLinear’s products find use in devices including digital televisions, cameras, set-top boxes, printers, servers, and automotive systems.
+The company has a global presence with locations in Istanbul, Turkey; Bangalore, India; Taiwan; and Japan.

 Right90